FDTD

 layer_stack = LayerStack()

-layer_stack.addLayer(name="L1", number=1, thickness=0.22, zmin=0.0,
+layer_stack.AddLayer(name="L1", number=1, thickness=0.22, zmin=0.0,

 material=si_mat, cladding=si02_mat,